fabiograsso/WIC-Lab-Milan-202312/013-security.md

 ---
 # Authentication Policies

-In this lab we will look at Contextual Access options and device Management
+In this section we will look at Contextual Access options and device Management

 ## Global Authentication & Session Policy